iotdomain/iotdomain-standard/iotconnect-standard.md

 2. Next, the administrator logs in to the ZCAS service.
 The service shows a list of untrusted publishers.
 The administrator verifies if the publisher and the public key match.
 If there is a match, the administrator informs the ZCAS that the publisher can be trusted.

+**ZCAS issues new keys and signs identity**

-3. When a publisher status changes from untrusted to trusted, the ZCAS starts the cycle of key renewal as described below.
+When a publisher status changes from untrusted to trusted, the ZCAS starts the cycle of key and identity signature renewal as described below.

-## Renewing Publisher Keys And Signature - ZCAS
+## Renewing Publisher Keys And Identity Signature - ZCAS

-A publisher can not request a new set of keys.
-Instead, it is issued new keys and signature by the ZCAS automatically when its certificate has less than half its life left.
+A publisher that has joined the zone is issued new keys and identity signature by the ZCAS automatically when its identity has less than half its life left.
 This is triggered when a publisher publishes its own node information using a valid signature.
-Once a publisher uses the newly issued key and certificate, ZCAS removes the old key from its records.
-This key can no longer be used to obtain a new key and signature.
-It is therefore important that the publisher persists the new key and signature before publishing using the new keys.
-Note that the ZCAS does not store the private key it generated for the publisher.
-Once sent to the publishers, only the public key is retained.
+Once a publisher uses the newly issued keys and signature, ZCAS removes the old key from its records.
+The publisher must persists the newly issued key and signature before publishing using the new keys.
+The ZCAS stores the public key and expiry of publisher identity so it knows to issue a new set of keys and identity signature.
 The lifetime of a signed identity is relatively short.
 The default is 30 days.
 After half this time the identity is renewed by the ZCAS service.
 If no trusted public key is on record for the publisher, the publisher is marked as untrusted and the identity key is stored for review by administrator.

 The ZCAS listens for publisher discovery messages on address: